ritwiktrivedi/nextjsportfolio/README.md

-# Tailwind CSS and Next.js Portfolio
+# Tailwind CSS and Next.js Portfolio Website

-This is a template for creating a portfolio with Tailwind CSS and Next.js.
+I have used a template for creating a portfolio with Tailwind CSS and Next.js.

 ![Portfolio Demo](demo/demo.gif)

 ## How it works

-Fork or download the repo and change whatever you need to change for your needs.
+Fork or download the repo and change whatever you need to change for your needs if you also want to change use the template.
+Make sure you also include the MIT License of the original creator.

+Also make sure that you remove all of my personal info before using the template for your own use.

 ## Running Locally